michaelavila/orc/README.md

 Whether or not one sequence depends on another sequence determines where orc puts the execution context.
 If the sequence is independent orc will add it alongside whatever other contexts exist.
-If the sequence is dependent orc will stack the context on top of whichever context it depends on.
+If the sequence is dependent orc will stack the context on top of whichever context depends on it.
 Orc then manages these dependencies by only executing from the context at the top of of each stack.